Luxury Holidays to Malaysia 2015

-Malaysia draws visitors time and again thanks to its tropical climate, natural beauty, exotic wildlife and its spotless, beautiful beaches.
+Malaysia luxury holidays draw visitors time and again thanks to its tropical climate, natural beauty, exotic wildlife and its spotless, beautiful beaches.
 The safe and accessible capital Kuala Lumpur has beautiful gardens, great shopping and restaurants, water parks and caves.
 Just a short flight from KL is the idyllic and unspoilt island of Langkawi.
 Set like a jewel in the Andaman Sea, it is a perfect place for a relaxing escape thanks to its impressive mountainous interior, pristine forests and stunning, deserted northern beaches.
 Sabah in northern Borneo is home to stunning tropical islands, wild rivers and jungles and of course one of Asia’s most unforgettable creatures, the wonderful orang-utan.

 1. A visit to Sepilok Rehabilitation Centre is a truly privileged encounter with orang-utans living wild in the reserve.
 The rangers place fruit and sugar cane on the feeding platform, approximately 60 feet from your viewing area where these human like primates come for their morning feed.
 It''s a magical experience for all, as the trees begin to shake, and a flash of orange appears!